Wright-Shawn/Waveframe-v4.0/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/Wright-Shawn/Waveframe-v4.0/main)
 [![ORCID](https://img.shields.io/badge/ORCID-0009--0006--6043--9295-green.svg)](https://orcid.org/0009-0006-6043-9295)

+---

 ## What This Is (Plain Language)

-Waveframe v4.0 is a self-directed research project that uses AI tools, guided by human oversight, to design and test a new cosmology model.
+Waveframe v4.0 is a self-directed research project that uses AI tools, guided by human oversight, to design and test a new cosmological model.
-It’s less about proving physics and more about showcasing an **AI-assisted research workflow** — taking an idea from concept to derivations, implementations, and falsifiable predictions.
+The focus is not on replacing ΛCDM, but on demonstrating an **AI-assisted research workflow**: from concept → derivations → falsifiable predictions.

-All code was generated, refined, and tested using AI, with my role as orchestrator: defining problems, managing multiple workstreams, validating outputs, and producing reproducible results.
-The project structure and process mirror modern AI/ML workflows, making it relevant for **AI workflow design**, **technical documentation**, and **scientific modeling**.
+All code was generated and refined with AI, with my role as orchestrator: defining problems, managing multiple workstreams, validating outputs, and producing reproducible results.
+The repo mirrors modern AI/ML workflows, showing skills in **workflow design, numerical modeling, and transparent documentation**.

 ---

 ## Skills Demonstrated

-- **Parallel AI Thread Management** — running multiple prompt streams for derivations, predictions, and documentation.
+- **Parallel AI Thread Management** — derivations, predictions, and documentation streams.
 - **Human-in-the-Loop Validation** — refining AI outputs for accuracy and coherence.
-- **Numerical Modeling & Analysis** — comparing models to ΛCDM under constraints.
+- **Numerical Modeling & Analysis** — comparing Waveframe predictions to ΛCDM under constraints.
-- **Reproducibility & Documentation** — packaging results in a fully version-controlled, traceable GitHub repo.
+- **Reproducibility & Documentation** — version-controlled, traceable repository.

 ---

 ## Overview

-Waveframe v4.0 is a proof-of-concept cosmological framework created through a multi-threaded, AI-assisted research process with continuous human oversight.
-It replaces the metric-first assumptions of ΛCDM with an entropy–action, observer-driven expansion law, treating observation itself as the generator of spacetime.
+Waveframe v4.0 is a proof-of-concept cosmological framework created through multi-threaded, AI-assisted research with continuous human oversight.
+It replaces metric-first assumptions of ΛCDM with an entropy–action, observer-driven expansion law, treating observation itself as the generator of spacetime.

-This project did not emerge from a single “magic prompt.”
-It was built through hundreds of iterative inputs, cross-model critiques, and synthesis steps, managed like parallel R&D streams.
-The result is a mathematically explicit, falsifiable model — packaged in a structured, version-controlled GitHub repository.
+This project was built through iterative inputs, cross-model critiques, and synthesis steps — managed like parallel R&D streams.
+The result is a mathematically explicit, falsifiable model packaged in a structured, version-controlled repository.

-While speculative in physics, the primary purpose of Waveframe v4.0 is to demonstrate **AI Workflow Designer skillsets**:

-- **Parallel Prompt Orchestration** – Managing separate threads for derivations, critiques, predictions, and documentation.
-- **Human-in-the-Loop Validation** – Filtering, merging, and refining AI outputs into coherent results.
-- **Numerical Analysis Implementation** – Running model-vs-ΛCDM comparisons locally in Python under hardware constraints.
-- **Reproducible Documentation** – Delivering clear, traceable methods and results.

 ---

 ## Orchestration (AI-Assisted Development)

-Waveframe v4.0 was built via parallel prompt streams, targeted critiques, and human gating.
-The raw process is documented in `ORCHESTRATION.md`, with source dialogue and a chronological workflow in `Docs/`.
+The workflow was built via parallel prompt streams, targeted critiques, and human gating.
+The raw process is documented in `ORCHESTRATION.md`, with source dialogue and a chronological workflow in `/Docs/`.

-The skill demonstrated here is **AI Workflow Design**: turning ambiguous research goals into auditable artifacts.
+This demonstrates **AI Workflow Design**: turning ambiguous research goals into auditable artifacts.

----

-## Why It Matters

-Waveframe v4.0 demonstrates how complex, interdisciplinary research can be executed with limited resources by combining:
-- Well-defined theoretical framing
-- Modular development structure
-- Built-in falsifiability criteria
-- Complete, reproducible outputs

-**For recruiters and reviewers:**
-- A working example of AI-human research orchestration from concept to deliverables
-- End-to-end traceability of methods, inputs, and outputs
-- Demonstrated ability to manage complexity under constraints

 ---